Explore New Orleans

 Boiled crawfish are generally available from February until June.

 Oysters are safe to eat all year round, but are best during autumn, winter and early spring.
-Many locals will tell you that during the holiday season oysters are at their peak.
+Many locals will tell you that during the Christmas season oysters are at their peak.
 Being the perfect size, firm, and tasting like clean ocean water.